One of the most important lessons one can learn in life is to learn how they can manage their lives better.

 As you can see, life is seasonal and you spend your time and energy according to your age.

-And if you are trying to hit the work-life balance and try to spend all your time on all of the four areas, you will never shine in any of them.
+And if you try to achieve work-life balance and try to spend all your time on all of the four areas, you will never shine in any of them.

 This is why you should ignore the work-life balance equation.